brianmcfadden/railsindex/README.md

 ## Features

 RailsIndex will add a context menu that brings up a terminal which runs 'ri' on the text under the cursor.
 That's _all_ it does.
+Really.
+Not joking.

 > Tip: Many popular extensions utilize animations.
 This is an excellent way to show off your extension!
 We recommend short, focused animations that are easy to follow.